Barnstorming: Planning

 "Barnstorming season" ran from early spring until after the harvest and county fairs in the fall.
 Most barnstorming shows started with a pilot, or team of pilots flying over a small rural town to attract local attention.
 They would then land at a local farm (hence the term "barnstorming") and negotiate for the use of a field as a temporary runway from which to stage an air show and offer airplane rides.
 After obtaining a base of operation, the pilot or group of aviators would "buzz" the village and drop flyers.
 In some towns the arrival of a barnstormer or an aerial troupe would lead to a town-wide shutdown as people attended the show.

 Stunts

 Barnstormers performed a variety of stunts, with some specializing as stunt pilots or aerialists.
 Stunt pilots performed a variety of aerobatic maneuvers, including spins, dives, loop-the-loops and barrel rolls.
 Meanwhile, aerialists performed feats of wing walking, stunt parachuting, midair plane transfers, or even playing tennis, target shooting, and dancing on the plane's wings.
-Other stunts included nose dives and flying through barns, which sometimes led to pilots crashing their planes.

 Business

 Barnstormers offered plane rides for a small fee.
-Charles Lindbergh, for example, charged five dollars for a 15-minute ride in his plane.
+Lindbergh, for example, charged five dollars for a 15-minute ride in his plane.
 However exciting and glamorous, it was not an easy way to make a steady living.
-To make ends meet, the barnstormers—including Charles Lindbergh—had to moonlight as flying instructors, handymen, and sometimes even as gas station attendants.
-Barnstormers often traded plane rides for room and board, both for commercial lodging and in private homes.
+To make ends meet, the barnstormers—including Charles Lindbergh—often had to moonlight as flying instructors, handymen, gas station attendants, etc. Barnstormers often traded plane rides for room and board, both for commercial lodging and in private homes.